-- 9. The key consideration in deciding whether to issue a Penalty Notice should be whether it is considered likely to be effective in helping the child to whom it relates to return to regular attendance. - 10.
-Before issuing a Penalty Notice for unauthorised absence (refer to section 8A), due consideration should be given to other strategies which may help return the child concerned to regular school attendance.
-Such strategies might include: - a) writing to the child's parents to remind them of their legal responsibilities; - b) meeting with the child's parents; - c) ensuring a first-day response to any absence; - d) setting targets for improvement; - e) referral to the Education Welfare Officer; - f) involvement of other services/agencies.
+1. The key consideration in deciding whether to issue a Penalty Notice should be whether it is considered likely to be effective in helping the child to whom it relates to return to regular attendance.

+2. Before issuing a Penalty Notice for unauthorised absence (refer section 9), due consideration should be given to other strategies which may help return the child concerned to regular school attendance.
+Such strategies might include:

+a) writing to the child's parents to remind them of their legal responsibilities;

+b) meeting with the child's parents;

+c) ensuring a first-day response to any absence;

+d) setting targets for improvement;

+e) referral to the Local Authority Attendance Officer;

+f) involvement of other services/agencies.

 NB.
-Above strategies do not apply to term time leave / holiday. (refer to section 8B)
+Above strategies do not apply to term time leave / holiday.

+3. The usual response to a first offence would be to warn the parent rather than to issue a Penalty Notice.
+Authorised officers do, however, have the discretion, in exceptional circumstances, to issue a Penalty Notice for a first offence.
+Such exceptional circumstances could be where the unauthorised absence had been for an extended period of time and condoned by the parent (refer section 10).

-- 11. It is expected that schools will communicate with parents and issue a warning about potential Penalty Notice fine being issued for unauthorised absences.
-This warning can be in the form of communication sent to parents via school Newsletters, School Web page as well as any direct mail sent to individual parents - 12.
-Head teachers and police officers should only issue a Penalty Notice following consultation, discussion, reflection and joint decision with a County Council Education Welfare Officer. - 13.
-The Education Welfare Officer will not agree to sanction the issuing of a Penalty Notice unless he/she considers that with regard to the offence to which it relates there is sufficient evidence to secure a conviction under Section 444 of the Education Act 1996.
-Evidence could be letters sent to parent, minutes of meetings and record of telephone conversations. - 14.
-A maximum of three Penalty Notices may be served on any one parent over a 12-month period. - 15.
-There is no statutory right of appeal against the issuing of a Penalty Notice.
-A parent should therefore, if possible, be given warning of the possibility of a notice being issued (refer section 13) in order to allow him/her to make representations should he/she wish to do so.
-If a head teacher refuses to authorise any absence or requests for holidays during term time and parents are not happy with the decision, they should make representations to the Governing Body of the school.
-They should not wait and make a representation to the County Council once a Penalty Notice has been issued.
+4. Headteachers and police officers should only issue a Penalty Notice following consultation, discussion, reflection and joint decision with a County Council Local Authority Attendance Officer.

+5. The Local Authority Attendance Officer will not agree to sanction the issuing of a Penalty Notice unless he/she considers that with regard to the offence to which it relates there is sufficient evidence to secure a conviction under Section 444 of the Penalty Notices 05.09.2014 amendment in light of changes in Legislation Education Act 1996.
+Evidence could be letters sent to parent, minutes of meetings and record of telephone conversations.

+6. A maximum of three Penalty Notices may be served on any one parent over a 12- month period.

+7. There is no statutory right of appeal against the issuing of a Penalty Notice.

+A parent should therefore, if possible, be given warning of the possibility of a notice being issued in order to allow him/her to make representations should he/she wish to do so.